CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/PRDMasterPlan_comprehension_report.md

 ### Phase 5: Documentation and Code Commenting

-*   **Purpose**: To ensure the `OpenEchoSystem.Core` library is comprehensively documented and its codebase is well-commented, facilitating future maintenance and understanding by human programmers.
+*   **Purpose**: To ensure the `ConsmicLexicon.Foundation` library is comprehensively documented and its codebase is well-commented, facilitating future maintenance and understanding by human programmers.
 *   **AI Verifiable End Goal**: All code files, specifically methods and classes, possess comprehensive and up-to-date comments.
 AI can verify this by checking for the presence of comments in each method and class, and confirming documentation consistency with the codebase.
 *   **Main Components/Tasks**:
     *   **Task 5.1: Add comprehensive code comments to all methods and classes.** This enhances in-code clarity.